Enable SSO for your app

 SSO user experience in Teams

 App users sign in to Teams using either personal Microsoft account or Microsoft 365 account.
 You can take advantage of this and use SSO to authenticate and authorize the app users.
-Azure AD provides app users access to your bot or message extension app.
+Microsoft Entra ID provides app users access to your bot or message extension app.

 - Teams authenticates and stores the identity of its app user.